-Situated on a 1600 square metre site overlooking the Corniche, near the Breakwater in Abu Dhabi, this heritage village is run by Emirates Heritage Club.
+Situated on a 1600-square-metre site on the Breakwater, near Marina Mall and overlooking the Corniche, this heritage village is run by Emirates Heritage Club.
 Here you can journey to the past and experience traditional life in Abu Dhabi before oil revenues altered the landscape, economically and socially.
-In addition to bedouin tents, there are reconstructions of palm ('arish) and other houses, old fishing villages and traditional souqs.
+Bedouin tents, palm-frond houses ('arish), stone houses from the mountains,, old fishing villages and traditional souqs help to recreate life as it was.
 Given its location along the seafront, maritime traditions are a special feature.
-There is also a shop for local crafts, a good photographic exhibition and a unique collection of the Holy Quran.
+A shop sells local crafts.

 Manarat Al Saadiyat

 Abu Dhabi is in the process of building a series of world-class museums on Saadiyat Island, about 10 minutes from the centre of the city.
 The Louvre Abu Dhabi, which is scheduled to open in late 2015, will be a universal fine arts museum, exhibiting artworks and objects of historical, cultural and sociological significance – from prehistory to the contemporary.
 The Zayed National Museum, scheduled for completion in 2016, will bring to life the UAE's rich history and will also serve as a memorial to the late Sheikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates.
 When it opens in 2017, the Guggenheim Abu Dhabi will feature contemporary art from across the globe.